Automated Genomic Interpretation via Concept Bottleneck Models for Medical Robotics: Related Work

 \subsection{Concept Bottleneck Models}

-\cite{koh2020concept} first proposed Concept Bottleneck Models (CBMs), which insert discrete “concept slots” into neural networks to strengthen semantic interpretability.
-Since then, CBMs have been extended along multiple dimensions: Concept Embedding Models replace discrete slots with continuous embedding spaces to improve robustness under scarce annotations \cite{CEM}; Stochastic CBMs model processed each concept as a learnable distribution and characterized inter-concept covariances, enabling interventions on one concept to propagate to others \cite{SCBM}.
-In medical imaging, CBMs with “visual concept filtering” refine the concept set by pruning task-irrelevant visual concepts, thereby further improving the interpretability of diagnostic models \cite{kim2023concept2}.
-Meanwhile, other studies inject clinical knowledge into black-box models: \cite{yin2021focusing} proposed a regularization module that guides attention maps toward clinically interpretable features in histopathological analysis (e.g., nuclei, lipid droplets); \cite{zhou2023novel} designed a selection module that mimics dermatologists’ prioritization of lesion features such as plaque and scale amid noisy backgrounds; and \cite{manh2022multi} introduced a multi-attribute attention network to guide the model in learning clinically relevant concepts (e.g., calcification, nodule shape) for predicting thyroid nodule malignancy.

-Compared with existing concept-bottleneck or attention-guided studies, our approach differs in two fundamental ways.
-First, prior work largely focuses on medical imaging modalities and centers on the interpretability of image regions; in contrast, we extend interpretable concepts from visual appearance to the DNA sequence/molecular level, constructing the concept space with biological priors as anchors to capture mechanistic factors across levels and modalities.
-Second, whereas many existing methods adopt an “interpretation-as-endpoint” paradigm and lack a closed loop to downstream actions, we couple interpretable concepts with robotic decision-making and recommendation, enabling concept interventions to directly influence policies and suggestions rather than remaining at post-hoc explanation.
+\cite{koh2020concept} first proposed Concept Bottleneck Models (CBMs), which introduce discrete concept slots into neural networks to enhance interpretability.
+Since then, CBMs have been extended in several directions.
+Concept Embedding Models replace discrete concepts with continuous embeddings to improve robustness under scarce annotations \cite{CEM}, while Stochastic CBMs model each concept as a learnable distribution to capture inter-concept dependencies \cite{SCBM}.
+In medical imaging, visual concept filtering refines the concept set by removing task-irrelevant visual cues \cite{kim2023concept2}.
+Related studies also inject clinical knowledge into black-box models: attention regularization can guide models toward meaningful structures in histopathology \cite{yin2021focusing}, , and multi-attribute attention networks capture diagnostic concepts such as calcification and nodule shape for thyroid nodule analysis \cite{manh2022multi}.
+Compared with existing concept-bottleneck and attention-guided approaches, our method differs in two key aspects.
+First, prior work mainly focuses on medical imaging and interpretable visual regions, whereas we extend concept-based reasoning to DNA sequences by constructing biologically grounded concept spaces at the molecular level.
+Second, rather than treating explanations as post-hoc outputs, we integrate interpretable concepts with robotic decision-making and recommendation, enabling concept-level interventions to directly influence downstream policies~\cite{zhang2025adaptive}.